MaastrichtU-IDS/semantic-enhancement/README.md

 # semantic-enhancement

+->In order to test column similarity on an already trained model, load the preffered model in the file ModelExplore.py and ask for a spcefic column

+-> In order to test the classification of the concept recgnition model, load the preffered model in the file ModdelTrainingRedo and follow the instructions inside

+-> To run the ANN with an already trained model and test it, load the model in the file DataPreprocessforNNArtificial.py

 Folder structure:

 ANNModel - contains variations of the trained Artificial Neural Network for binary classification of the Gene concept using column names